martinberlin/cale-idf/main/www-jpg-render/README.md

 To embed it in the app binary, the PEM file is named in the component.mk COMPONENT_EMBED_TXTFILES variable.
 This is already done for this random picture as an example.

 **Important note about secure https**
-Https is proved to work on stable ESP-IDF v4.2 branch.
-Using latest master I've always had resets and panic restarts, only working randomly.
-Maybe it's an issue will be fixed.
+Https is proved to work on stable ESP-IDF v4.2 and 4.3 branch.
+In 4.3 the HTTPS certificate is mandatory unless you select the option not to check SSL certificates in menuconfig.

 Also needs the main Stack to be bigger otherwise the embedTLS validation fails:
 Just 1Kb makes it work: